pyvista/pyvista/CONTRIBUTING.rst

    where

-   -  ``name`` is used internally to define the name of the generated ``.rst`` file for the carousel
+   -  ``name`` is used internally to define the name of the generated ``.rst`` file for the carousel.

-   -  ``doc`` is a short text description of the carousel which will appear in the documentation in the header above the carousel
+   -  ``doc`` is a short text description of the carousel which will appear in the documentation in the header above the carousel.

    -  ``badge`` is used to give all datasets in the carousel a reference tag.
 The ``ref`` argument for the badge should be a new reference